By nava | On July 11, 2013 | Comments (0)

 Dodie Smith (May 3, 1896 – November 24, 1990), born Dorothy Gladys Smith, was a British novelist and playwright.
-Best known for The Hundred and One Dalmatians, her young adult novel I Capture the Castle is also a beloved classic work.
+Best known for The Hundred and One Dalmatians (later better known as The 101 Dalmatians) and her young adult novel I Capture the Castle.
 Smith came to her love of theatre early, with many of her family members either enthusiasts or amateurs in that realm.
-She chose to study at the Academy of Dramatic Art.
+She studied at the Academy of Dramatic Art.

 Success in the theater

 Her first major play, Autumn Crocus, was published under the ambiguous name C.L.
 Anthony in 1931.
 She need not have hidden behind her nom de plume, as the piece was quite successful.
 When the true identity was exposed, newspapers called her the “shop girl playwright” as she had been working to support herself at a furniture store.

 Smith wrote a string of successful plays that made it to the London stage in the 1930s and 1940s, including the aforementioned Autumn Crocus, as well as Call It A Day (the longest running of all her work), Dear Octopus, and Lovers and Friends.

 In 1939 Smith married Alec Beesley, who was a longtime friend and her manager.
 The two moved to the U.S. in the 1940s due to his stance as a conscientious objector in Britain.
 Her homesickness for England inspired her to write I Capture the Castle, her first novel, which was published in 1948.
 It was an immediate hit, and still enjoys a devoted following.